christiannkoch/yt2016/README.md

     - [yt-metadata](#yt-metadata)

 ## Introduction
 This repository holds a MongoDB dump consisting of the metadata of ~1,000,000 YouTube videos.
-The dataset was collected by issuing random search queries of the following form to YouTube: `inurl:"watch?v=[A-Z]{5}`.
 The collection process was conducted during November and December 2016.

 ## Using the dump
 There are two possibilities to use the dump